-Looking for career training from an accredited Pharmacy Technician school?
+Looking for Pharmacy Technician career training from an institutionally accredited school?

 Look no further!
 Ross has Pharmacy Technician Training Programs in Michigan, Indiana, Kentucky, Ohio, Tennessee, and West Virginia!
+All Ross Medical Education Center campuses and Ross College in Sylvania, OH are institutionally Accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 Becoming a Pharmacy Technician could be an excellent decision for your future.
 Employment for Pharmacy Technicians is projected to grow by 20% from 2012 to 2022.* Your investment in pharmacy technician classes could help provide career opportunities today and in the future.

 Pharmacy Technicians can work in a variety of settings, including: